JoelOliverMclean/dungeons-and-doggos/3-Mechanics/CLI/items/infernal-tack-mtf.md

 The tack doesn't conjure a nightmare; one must first be subdued so the tack can be placed on it.
 No nightmare accepts this forced servitude willingly, but some eventually form strong loyalties to their masters and become true partners in evil.

 *Source: Mordenkainen's Tome of Foes p.
-167*
+167, Mordenkainen Presents: Monsters of the Multiverse p.
+190*